csdms/babelizer/docs/source/example.rst

 --------------------------

-Start by setting up a :term:`conda environment` where we can build and wrap the model.
-We'll need a compiler toolchain to build and install the model, as well as the *babelizer*.
+Start by setting up a :term:`conda environment` that includes a toolchain to build and install the model, as well as the *babelizer*.
 The necessary packages are listed in the conda environment file :download:`environment.yml`: